-Temperament is usually determined by the parents of the dog (this is where knowledgeable breeders are important to breeding puppy’s with stable temperaments) – so it differs dog by dog – the same as physical features.
+Temperament is usually determined by the parents of the dog and genetics, so, this is where knowledgeable breeders can be important to breeding puppy’s with stable temperaments

 German Shepherds might be loyal and obedient, but protective of family members and be wary of strangers, especially those they are unsure of.